Frequently Asked Questions

 Why are there two deadlines for some awards?

 Many awards require institutional nomination or review.
 The campus deadline is set earlier than the national deadline in order for a faculty committee to review your applications and possibly provide feedback for ways that you can strengthen your application.
 In all cases, students should treat the campus deadline as if it is the national deadline.
-All letters of recommendation and transcripts should be in the office by the campus deadline.
-If you are having some challenges gathering particular items, please alert the office so that we know that you working on procuring these items.
+All letters of recommendation and transcripts should be in by the campus deadline.
+If you are having some challenges gathering particular items, please alert PAF at prestigiousawards@miami.edu so that we know that you working on procuring these items.